Did you know 40% of sales professionals are actually struggling with the quality of the leads they're working with. (ZoomInfo, 2023).

 - CRM Integration: Integrates with popular CRM platforms, ensuring that personality insights are readily available during the sales process.

-- Social Media Insights: The Chrome extension allows for viewing personality insights while browsing social media, aiding in crafting more relevant content and approaches for prospecting.
+- Social Media Insights: The Chrome extension allows for viewing personality insights while browsing social media marketing, aiding in crafting more relevant content and approaches for prospecting.

 Venturz is a comprehensive platform that offers a suite of tools designed to streamline and enhance the lead prospecting and generation process for entrepreneurs and businesses.